pelayoarbues/quartz/content/notes/literature-notes/Articles/Should You Measure the Value of a Data Team.md

 ---
 author: [[Anna Geller]]
-title: ''Should You Measure the Value of a Data Team?''
+title: "Should You Measure the Value of a Data Team?"
 tags:
 - articles
 - literature-note